Workshops and Reading Groups

 Comann-rannsachaidh air Eachdraidh nan Gàidheal ann an Alba/ Discussion Group on the History of Gaelic Scotland

 Established in September 2012, this group provides a forum for discussion for staff and postgraduates (PGR and PGT) who have an interest in the history of the Highlands of Scotland, better defined as Gaelic Scotland.
 ‘History’ is very much a catch-all, also encompassing language, literature, culture, nomenclature, archaeology, landscape, built heritage and material culture, etc. All time periods from the early medieval to the present are relevant.
 Subject areas currently represented are History, Celtic and Gaelic, Archaeology, Theology and Religious Studies and English Language and Literature.
 Discussion is usually prefaced by introductory remarks from one of those present, and based on pre-circulated texts, of three main types: papers (pre-publication or recently published) by present-day academics, whose authors will if possible join us and speak to their work; significant texts, both primary and secondary; and postgraduate work in progress.

-The group meets in room 307 in Scottish History, 9 University Gardens, on Wednesdays at 12 (session 2016-2017).
+The group meets in room 307 in Scottish History, 9 University Gardens, on Wednesdays at 12 (Session 2017-2018: Beginning 4 October 2017).
 Meetings last an hour, sometimes longer if diaries permit.
 New participants are very welcome.

 For further information, Contact:

 Dr Martin MacGregor – Phone: 330-5681 – Email: Martin.MacGregor@glasgow.ac.uk

 (Meets fortnightly on Thursdays during the teaching semester at 1200)